 During the financial year 2018-19 an aggregate of 2051205 equityshares were issued and allotted to the eligible employees upon exercise of stock optionsby them under the Company's Employees' Stock Option Scheme Series 4 toSeries 10.

 As on March 31 2019 the issued subscribed and paid-up equity sharecapital of the Company stands at र 839931463 (comprising 839931463 equityshares of र 1/- each) as against र 837880258 as at the end of the previousfinancial year (comprising 837880258 equity shares of र 1/- each).

 Employees' Stock Option Scheme

-As on March 31 2018 the Company has 15 subsidiaries (including stepdown subsidiaries) a partnership firm and an associate company.
+As on March 31 2019 the Company has 15 subsidiaries (including stepdown subsidiaries) a partnership firm and an associate company.
 Details of thesubsidiaries partnership firm and associate are as under:

-1. JM Financial Institutional Securities Limited (formerly known as JM FinancialSecurities Limited).
+1. JM Financial Institutional Securities Limited (formerly known as JM FinancialSecurities Limited)